HORTICULTURE

 Tuuli Haikonen – LUKE, FI

-Rob Hancock – James Hutton, UK
+Rob Hancock – Hutton, UK

 Silke Hemming – WUR, NL